 From flower to vape pens and edibles to topicals, companies like TheAmsterdam and other online dispensaries are offering a wealth of products to the cannabis consumer.
 For those just getting initiated or those returning to cannabis use after purchasing some from https://highthc.co/, books like “Cannabis for Dummies” are hoping to make cannabis use and cultivation comfortable.

 The book was written by a former PR professional Kim Casey, who spent a year and a half running communications for Native Roots.
 The company was the largest U.S. dispensary chain.

 There is a lot covered in the book.
 From growing cannabis to choosing and visiting a dispensary, Casey covers it all.
+If you are new to growing it can help with everything from picking seeds from a seed bank to the equipment required.
 All from a now-expert who prior to her position at Native Roots, did not know what MIP meant.
 For those curious, it stands for marijuana-infused product.

 For those needing an in-depth guide to the industry, it is wholly recommended that they pick up the book.
 If you’re just looking for the Cliff’s Notes version, read on.

 When a dispensary employee talks about “purple” strains of cannabis, they’re likely talking about an indica.
 It offers a relaxing body high and can be used for treating pain and insomnia.
 Indicas tend to contain more CBD.